tmcginn/tutorials/piechart/piechart1/content.md

 How you sign in and access Oracle Application Express depends upon where Oracle Application Express resides.
 Oracle Application Express may reside in a local on-premises Oracle Database or in a hosted environment, such as the Oracle Cloud.
 The sign in credentials you use to sign in differ depending upon the installation type.

-* **Free Workspace:** Give Oracle Application Express a test run by signing up for a free workspace.
+**Free Workspace:** Give Oracle Application Express a test run by signing up for a free workspace.
 To request an evaluation workspace, go to [apex.oracle.com] (https://apex.oracle.com/en/), and click **Get Started for Free**.

-* **Oracle Cloud:** Develop and deploy applications without worrying about infrastructure, repair, and downtime.
+**Oracle Cloud:** Develop and deploy applications without worrying about infrastructure, repair, and downtime.
 Oracle Application Express is available in Exadata Express Cloud Service and Database Cloud Service.
 However, you need to manually customize your databases to install and enable Oracle Application Express.
 To learn more, see [Oracle Database Cloud Service](https://cloud.oracle.com/database).

-* **Oracle Application Express On-premises:** Install Oracle Application Express directly within any Oracle Database and then sign in to your workspace using your sign in credentials.
+**Oracle Application Express On-premises:** Install Oracle Application Express directly within any Oracle Database and then sign in to your workspace using your sign in credentials.
 For details on your sign in credentials, contact your administrator or see [Oracle Application Express Installation Guide](http://www.oracle.com/pls/topic/lookup?ctx=E89503-01&id=HTMIG363).

-*   **Oracle Application Express Pre-Built VM:** Install a Pre-Built Virtual Machine (VM) which includes an Oracle Database and Oracle Application Express 18.1\.
+**Oracle Application Express Pre-Built VM:** Install a Pre-Built Virtual Machine (VM) which includes an Oracle Database and Oracle Application Express 18.1\.
 To learn more, see [Hands-On Lab](http://www.oracle.com/technetwork/developer-tools/apex/learnmore/apex-hols-2578401.html).

 Once the VM is installed, start the VM:

-    *   Click the big red circle labeled Start.
+1. Click the big red circle labeled Start.

-    *   Click the APEX shortcut, or enter the following URL http://localhost:8080/ords/f?p=4550:1
+2. Click the APEX shortcut, or enter the following URL: `http://localhost:8080/ords/f?p=4550:1`

-    *   When prompted to sign in, enter the sign in credentials (unless given other credentials to use):
+3. When prompted to sign in, enter the sign in credentials (unless given other credentials to use):

     *    Workspace: `obe`
     *    Username: `obe`
     *    Password: `oracle`

 Note your Application ID may be different when compared to the screenshots in this tutorial.
 Your Application ID is assigned automatically when you create the application.